Occupational segregation in a Roy model with composition preferences: Amplification of occupational segregation

-Figure~\ref{fig:multiple} illustrates this situation, where the parity equilibrium is unstable, whereas the equilibrium with compositions~$(r^*_w,r^*_m)$ is stable.
+Figure~\ref{fig:multiple} illustrates this situation.
+The figure is identical to figure~\ref{fig:ampli} except that the quantile functions of both groups are identical, hence~$r_m^e=r_w^e$, and identical composition preference function~$g_m(u,r_w^e)=g_w(u,r_m^e)$ are also traced on the figure.
+The slope of the composition preference effect~$g$ is steeper at fraction~$r^e:=r_m^e=r_w^e$ than the slope of the quantile function~$F^{-1}_{\Delta_t}$.
+The parity equilibrium composition~$(r^e,r^e)$ is unstable, whereas the equilibrium~$(r_w^*,r_m^*)$ with unbalanced group compositions is stable.
 Despite both groups being identical in preference and potential incomes, and despite no sector being favored a priori, composition preferences push the population to uneven compositions in both sectors.